-Moldova is facing a significant increase of gas prices as a consequence both of very tight global energy markets and of a recently-amended contract with its gas supplier.
-Ahead of the winter season 2021, Moldova will have to purchase its gas at prices about three or four times higher than in previous years.
-As a result, energy poverty will increase greatly and the number of vulnerable customers will multiply.
-In order to mitigate the cost of this increase throughout the population, the government plans to introduce a support scheme to help vulnerable customers (cf. below).
+Moldova is facing a significant increase of gas prices as a consequence both of very tight global energy markets and of a recently-amended contract with its gas supplier, Gazprom.
+Since 2021 Moldova is purchasing its gas at prices about three or four times higher than in previous years.
+As a result, energy poverty has increased sharply, and the number of vulnerable customers multiplied.
+In order to mitigate the cost of this increase throughout the population, the government introduced and successfully implemented a support scheme to help vulnerable customers (cf. below).

-In response to the abovementioned situation, a state of emergency was declared on 22 October 2021 for a duration of 30 days.
-The state of emergency allows derogation from certain laws and procedures, including quick allocation of funds from the budget to Energocom to buy gas.
+In response to the abovementioned situation, a state of emergency was declared in October 2021 for a duration of 30 days.
+The state of emergency allowed derogation from certain laws and procedures, including quick allocation of funds from the budget to the State Own Enterprise Energocom to buy gas from alternative suppliers.